 Hope, the idea that tomorrow will be better than today, flickers through all major faiths.
 In this time of pandemic, stories have emerged of ordinary people engaged in hope.
-With help from two former journalists in our congregation, David’s United Church of Christ will share these experiences by means of a new bimonthly audio podcast, which we call “Hope Talks.”
+With help from two former journalists in our congregation, David’s United Church of Christ shares these experiences in a bimonthly audio podcast, “Hope Talks.”

 Hope Talks.
 Bringing you stories of ordinary people living a better tomorrow today, showing us all how to become the change we wish to see.
-Look soon for a Hope Talks link on the David’s website or on your favorite social media platform.
-And if you have a story to share, or know someone who does, shoot us an email at email@example.com.
+If you have a story to share, or know someone who does, shoot us an email at email@example.com.

 Stories of Hope